-We purchase CO_2 from coal plants in Saskatchewan and North Dakota.
-Without the Weyburn Unit, the majority of CO_2 would otherwise be released to the atmosphere.
+We purchase $CO_2$ from coal plants in Saskatchewan and North Dakota.
+Without the Weyburn Unit, the majority of $CO_2$ would otherwise be released to the atmosphere.

-CO2 captured is equivalent to taking 7 million combustion engine vehicles off the road per year
+CO2 captured is equivalent to taking 8 million combustion engine vehicles off the road for one year